 - 2 jars (24 ounces each) tomato basil pasta sauce

 - 8 thin slices prosciutto or deli ham

 - In a 5- or 6-qt. oval slow cooker, combine pasta sauce and pepper flakes.
 Pound steak with a meat mallet to 1/2-in. thickness; sprinkle with salt and pepper.

 - In a small bowl, combine eggs and bread crumbs.
 Spoon over beef to within 1 in. of edges; press onto meat.
 Layer with prosciutto and cheese.
 Roll up jelly-roll style, starting with a long side; tie at 2-in. intervals with kitchen string.

 - In a Dutch oven, brown meat in oil on all sides.
 Transfer to slow cooker; spoon sauce over meat.
-Cover and cook on low for 6-8 hours or until beef is tender.
+Cover and cook on low until beef is tender, 6-8 hours.

 - Remove meat from sauce and discard string.
 Cut into slices; serve with sauce.